rng-guy/NFSMWBartender/APPENDIX.md

 You **only need to read this document** if you either
 * have persistent issues with your game after installing Bartender, or
-* are curious about the limitations and inner workings of Bartender.
+* are curious about the limitations and inner workings of Bartender (or the game itself).

 &nbsp;

-There are mostly **three potential causes** for any persistent issues you might have with Bartender:
+There are mostly **three potential causes** for any issues you might encounter with Bartender:
 * features of other .asi mods that make changes to the same parts of the game as Bartender,
 * quirks in how Bartender reads and processes parameter values in its configuration files, and
 * the actual parameter values themselves that you provide in Bartender's configuration files.